-Recently, I participated on a panel during a Labour Day Event organized by the UGT (a socialist labour union) here in Barcelona.
-We were discussing the future of work in Industry 4.0.
-My point was: in the face of change the question regarding what is essential, what should not, or perhaps cannot, change is of paramount importance.
-So in our case: what is work, and is it intrinsically good?
-To put it another way: if we could provide an income to cover personal and familial needs and a decent amount of leisure for wide social strata of “technological unemployed”, would that be desirable?
+I recently participated in a panel at a Labor Day event organized by the UGT (a socialist labor union) here in Barcelona.
+We were discussing the future of work in Industry 4.0, and the point I made was: in the face of change, the question regarding what is essential, what should not, or perhaps cannot, change is of paramount importance.
+So in this case: What is work?
+And is it intrinsically good?
+To put it another way: If we could provide income to cover the personal, familial and leisure needs of a wide swath of people whose jobs have been eliminated by technology, would that be desirable?

-Some days ago, Facebook co-founder and CEO, Mark Zuckerberg gave an astute commencement speech at—guess where?
-Harvard, the university from which he never graduated.
-He rightfully addressed the need for purpose, and the challenges to building purpose in a world where jobs are being transformed (if not altogether wiped out), community bonds are weakening, and inequality is growing.
+Some days ago, Zuckerberg gave an astute commencement speech at — guess where? — Harvard, the university from which he never graduated.
+The Facebook CEO rightfully addressed the need for purpose, and the challenges to building purpose in a world in which jobs are being transformed (if not altogether wiped out), community bonds are weakening, and inequality is growing.
 With an idealistic tone, Zuckerberg challenged his generation of millennials to come up with a new social contract.
-He called for a society in which everyone is given the opportunity to create purpose and pursue it by guaranteeing a cushion provided by a universal basic income.
+He called for a society in which everyone has the opportunity to create purpose and to pursue it, guaranteed a cushion provided by universal basic income.
 Of course, entrepreneurial initiative is depicted as the quintessential purpose-creating activity, with its trial and error dynamism.

 But let’s get back to my audience of somewhat less sophisticated manufacturing workers.
-To my philosophical questions someone intervened: “Abandoning work?
+To my philosophical questions someone intervened: “Abandon work?
 That would be the end of our Judeo-Christian civilization!
-The Bible says: You will work by the sweat of your brow”.
-I was surprised—and pleased—by that profound observation which went straight to my point.
+The Bible says: You will work by the sweat of your brow.”
+I was surprised — and pleased — by that profound observation which went straight to my point.
 I had to complete his reference, remembering that the book of Genesis affirms “the Lord God took the man and put him in the Garden of Eden to work it and keep it”.
-It was only after what theology calls “original sin” that the burden of sweat and toil was placed on our shoulders; a symbolic explanation of the ambivalent nature of work, capable of making us and our communities flourish or alienating us.
+It was only after what theology calls “original sin” that the burden of sweat and toil was placed on our shoulders; a symbolic explanation of the ambivalent nature of work, capable of making us and our communities flourish and of alienating us.

 “Without work, without work for all, there will be no dignity for all”

 Surprisingly, Pope Francis jumped into this debate last week, addressing the same issues almost word for word while answering the questions of working people during an encounter in Genoa.
-The questions highlight the economic angst of our times: uncertainty about the future, unemployment, low wages, unending working hours, work/family life imbalance, etc. And the answers, deeply held convictions, stemming from his experience and—yes—the Bible.
+The questions highlighted the economic angst of our times: uncertainty about the future, unemployment, low wages, unending working hours, work/family life imbalance, etc. The answers, deeply held convictions, stemmed from the Pope’s experience and — yes — the Bible.

-Pope Francis also called for a new social contract, in language resembling Zuckerberg’s and many others.
-He would obviously praise Zuckerberg’s appeal to create purpose and meaning —Francis would say finding purpose, I suppose.
+Pope Francis also called for a new social contract, in language resembling that of Zuckerberg and many others.
+He would obviously praise Zuckerberg’s appeal to create purpose and meaning —though Francis would say finding purpose, I suppose.
 However, he was specific about a point he has made at other times:

 Men and women are fed through work: by work they are “anointed with dignity”.
 For this reason, the entire social pact is built around work.
 This is the core of the problem, because when you do not work or you work badly, you work little or you work too much, it is democracy that enters into crisis, and the entire social pact.